luontola/retrolambda/README.md

 ### Retrolambda 1.6.1 (2014-08-25)

-- Fixed a crash when trying backport classes that are part of the JRE, but the JRE's class differs from the class being backported ([Issue #29](https://github.com/orfjackal/retrolambda/issues/29))
+- Fixed a crash when trying backport classes which are nominally the same as those included in the JRE, but which have different bytecode ([Issue #29](https://github.com/orfjackal/retrolambda/issues/29))

 ### Retrolambda 1.6.0 (2014-08-20)